ScilifelabDataCentre/serve-tutorials/Webinars/2023-Using-containers-on-Berzelius/README.md

 ## Setup and system requirements

-The instructions assume the Linux OS.
+The instructions assume the Linux OS but should work also on MacOS and Windows with minor modifications.

 To get started, create a virtual environment and install the needed libraries from the requirements file.
-Open a terminal and from the repository root directory, execute:
+Open a terminal and from the repository root directory (/serve-tutorials), execute:

     cd Webinars/2023-Using-containers-on-Berzelius/cancer-cell-classification

-Create and activate a python virtual environment

     python3 -m venv .venv01
     source ./.venv01/bin/activate